-Remodeled in 2018, Dougherty Hall is one of our primary freshman and first-year halls and is home to the Political Science Living Learning Community.
+Remodeled in 2018, Dougherty Hall is one of our primary freshmen and first-year halls and is home to the Political Science Living Learning Community.
 As a two-story, suite-style residence hall, Dougherty accommodates two people per room that are the same gender by room and suite.
 Each room has an interior hallway entrance, built-in closets, drawers and desks with a chair and twin bed for each person.
 Dougherty Hall has two wings connected by a shared common area with one hall entrance to the building through the main lobby.
+Fire alarm monitoring done on site and partial sprinkler system installed.